lastebil/Sahli/README.md

 all work out nicely.

 That was the impetus for this, and it's turned out... well, fairly well.
-It has been used at Revision 2013 and Evoke 2013, and the folks who saw their stuff in it have basically said it is really good.
+It has been used at Revision, Evoke, and Payback, and the folks who saw their stuff in it have basically said it is really good.
 I think it needs a bit more feedback and some bugfixes, and the folks at sixteencolors have had some suggestions and